There are 6 reasons...

 - Use a different container: Sometimes the problem is the container that it is being brewed in.
 Try cold brewing a tea bag in a glass cup and if it doesn’t turn blue at all, then the water is most likely below 7 pH because palo azul’s fluorescent nutrients are only activated in an alkaline solution.

-- Low flavonoid concentration: Lastly, it could be that the concentration of flavonoids in your palo azul is too low.
-Flavonoids are the natural polyphenols which are responsible for palo azul's (and many other plant's and animal's) fluorescence.
+- Low polyphenol concentration: Lastly, it could be that the concentration of polyphenol in your palo azul is too low.
+Polyphenols are the nutrients which are responsible for palo azul's (and many other plant's) fluorescence.
 Magiktea sources palo azul exclusively from a USDA Organic certified supplier and all our product is tested for optimal quality, so it will always look beautiful, blue, and magical! 😉

 Alkaline water is key!